ISAITB/docs-services/source/processing/index.rst

 The above example illustrates key steps that are taking place but decouples certain actions into separate methods.
 These are specifically:

-  * The extraction the input parameter in method ``getInput()``.
+  * The extraction of the input parameter in method ``getInput()``.
 Multiple input parameters may be present including ones with the same name.
 See [REF] on what you should consider when looking up your inputs.
   * The retrieval of the input value(s) to process in method ``getInputValue()``.
 An input parameter offers a string value that may initially seem to be the one to use.
 This however could be BASE64 content or a remote URL that points to the actual content.
 See [REF] on what you should consider when retrieving